Chattanooga Wage and Hour Attorneys

 When motivated by pressure or a desire to increase profit margins, many employers look for ways to reduce spending which may include reducing or minimizing wages.
 Although there are several ways to lawfully cut costs, if an employer violates wage and hour laws, they are subject to serious penalties.

 If you are not receiving adequate wages and overtime compensation, a Chattanooga wage and hour lawyer may be able to help you.
-An experienced employment attorney at Employment and Consumer Law Group could help individuals pursue fair compensation in Chattanooga.
+An experienced employment attorney at Employment and Commerce Law Group could help individuals pursue fair compensation in Chattanooga.

 Chattanooga Minimum Wage Laws